spkane31/spkane31.github.io/docs/about.md

 Check out some of my projects in various states of progress:

+- [Cross Country Rankings Site (deprecated)](https://github.com/spkane31/cross-country-rankings): Site for ranking cross country performances.
+No longer working on this.
-- [Spotify Listening Tracker](https://music.rsbd.us): A spotify tracking site for more details about your listening habits.
+- [Spotify Listening Tracker (deprecated)](https://github.com/spkane31/spotify-tracker): A spotify tracking site for more details about your listening habits.
 I'd like to expand this into a recommendation engine at some point.
-- [Cross Country Rankings Site](https://rankings.rsbd.us): Site for ranking cross country performances.
-Very much a work in progress
+No longer working on this

 Have questions or suggestions?
 Feel free to reach out via [Twitter](https://twitter.com/SeanKane942).